danialrostami/Devops-Doc/Kubernetes/Deployment/Deployments/Deployment.md

 #### 6. Kubernetes Deployment Pause/Unpause

 ##### Overview
+- When a Deployment is paused, Kubernetes will accept new changes but postpone rolling them out until you unpause it.
 - **Pause**: Temporarily stops a deployment rollout.
 - **Unpause**: Resumes a paused rollout.